 Before you start debugging your function, you might want to modify the debug input/payload for your function:

-We supply each event with a default payload that can be used without modification but might not give you deep insights into the behaviour of your functions.
+We supply each event with a default payload that can be used without modification but might not give you deep insights into the behavior of your functions.

 Payloads are not saved on the server.
 Make sure to keep your payload locally if you want to reuse it at a later date.
 The payload is limited to 10.000 characters.